 So stories are not only a means of establishing what kind of culture you have in your organisation, they can also help you engage your people in creating a new culture by demonstrating what the future vision looks like in an understandable and compelling way.
 In my next post, I’ll look at how to use stories at the fuzzy front end of the innovation process to identify opportunities, frame problems and generate ideas.

-In the mean time, if you would like to find out more about using stories to fuel your innovation process, then do get in touch – I love to talk about stories.
+Or if you would like to find out more about using stories to fuel your innovation process, then do get in touch – I love to talk about stories.

 Photo credit: mikemol via Flickr